-The Board considers Mr Lee Kim Huat, who has extensive and practical accounting and financial management knowledge and experience, well qualified to chair the AC.
-Mr Pong Chen Yih of the AC has relevant experience in corporate finance and law.
-Mr Lee Choong Hiong has regulatory and industrial background.
+The Board considers Mr Sho Kian Hin, who has extensive and practical audit, accounting and financial management knowledge and experience, well qualified to chair the AC.
+Ms Yap Siew Ling has relevant experience in corporate governance and law.
+Mr Francis Lee Fook Wah also has extensive and practical accounting and financial management knowledge and experience.

-Further details on the key information and profile of the AC members, including academic and professional qualifications, are presented under the Director's Profiles section of this annual report.
+Further details on the key information and profile of the AC members, including academic and professional qualifications, are presented under the Director's Profiles section of this Annual Report.